Although we live in London, European city breaks with a toddler is relatively unexplored territory for us. We always seem to go further afield.

 They last for an hour, with a break in the middle and are obviously in French.
 I find it incredible how quickly little children pick up new words and the different language didn’t seem to bother Esmé.
 This activity was by far her favourite, demonstrated with excited squeals and hand clapping!!

 Check out the amazing Jardin de Luxembourg

 If you decide to attend a puppet show in this Park, make sure to check out the extensive playground it also offers.
 It has so much more than British equivalents.

 Also in the Park is a small man-made lake that has boats where visitors can sail them around.
 We did not get involved but it would be perfect for a child of around 3 years old and above.
 The grounds are incredibly well kept and pretty.
 Definitely worth a visit and it is much better than the other park that is quite regularly recommended for families – Jardin D’acclimation We didn’t like that one so much as it is far away from everything, has an entry fee and is more like a theme park.

 Take a tuk tuk ride

 Tuk tuk drivers can be found all around the tourist hubs.
 An average price is around 10 Euros for a 2km journey.
 There were three of us.
 Esmé usually loves tuk tuk rides, however on this occasion she wasn’t happy about not having the whole seat to herself (just throwing a two year old tanty).

 Have a picnic under the Eiffel Tower

-Being the most iconic monument possibly in the world it is a ‘must’ visit.
+Being the most iconic monument possibly in the world it is a ‘must’ visit with toddlers in Paris.
 There is plenty of green space behind the tower where your little one can run around.

 Visit the Louvre